eyedeekay/si-i2p-plugin/misc/README.md

 This changes the default behavior to use a different destination for every eepSite
 ----------------------------------------------------------------------------------

-So, instead of visiting every eepSite with the same destination, we could avoid the easiest kinds of cross-site tracking via the destination of the http proxy.
+What if, instead of visiting every eepSite with the same destination, we could avoid the easiest kinds of cross-site tracking via the destination of the http proxy.
 The obvious thing to do is connect to each eepSite with a unique destination, but I considered other things.
 I think unique destinations is the best way to proceed.
 I had considered the possibility of making requests for third-party resources along the same destination as the eepSite requesting the third-party resource but that seemed easier to abuse.

 Attacking this New Proxy
 ------------------------